Introduction, downloads

 • Covariates are also checked before any variants are processed.
 This includes a covariate-only version of the multicollinearity check described above, along with a covariate-scale check (which identifies scenarios where --covar-variance-standardize can be expected to help a lot).
 By default, if this check fails, PLINK 2 errors out; to just skip the affected regressions instead, add the 'skip-invalid-pheno' modifier.

-• Finally, if PLINK 2 determines that any samples and covariates are irrelevant to all regressions (e.g. a covariate could be zero-valued for all but one sample), they are removed before any variants are processed.
+• Finally, if PLINK 2 determines that any samples and covariates are irrelevant to all regressions (specifically, a covariate could be constant, or zero-valued for all but one sample), they are removed before any variants are processed.
 You can use the 'pheno-ids' modifier to make PLINK 2 report the remaining samples to (per-phenotype) .id files.
 (When the sample set changes on chrX or chrY, .x.id and/or .y.id files are also written.)

 • If the phenotype is constant across the remaining samples at this point, PLINK 2 errors out (or, if 'skip-invalid-pheno' was specified, skips the phenotype).